Estayparadox/Epitech-Bundle/README.md

 * ☑️ The project is working but doesn't have all fonctionnalities or it isn't documented
 * ⚠️ The project encountering some issues and it isn't documented
 * 🍎 The project does not concern computer development
-## Tools
-- [Epitech-Norme-Checker](https://github.com/Estayparadox/Epitech-Norme-Checker) - 📚✅ - A python program that find synthax errors in your files, referring to Epitech coding style, and show you where there are.
 ## TEK 1
 ### C Pool
-- [Piscine-C](https://github.com/Estayparadox/Piscine-C) - ✅ - Epitech C pool, containing a mini-lib developed in C language and some projects (2014).
+- [Piscine-C](https://github.com/Estayparadox/Epitech-Bundle/tree/master/Tek1/Piscine-C) - ✅ - Epitech C pool, containing a mini-lib developed in C language and some projects (2014).
 ### Basic Programming (CPE)
 - [CPE_2014_Pushswap](https://github.com/Estayparadox/Epitech-Bundle/tree/master/Tek1/CPE/CPE_2014_Pushswap) -
 - [CPE_2014_allum1](https://github.com/Estayparadox/Epitech-Bundle/tree/master/Tek1/CPE/CPE_2014_allum1) -